signalfx/apmworkshop/apm/java/README.md

 The `splunk-otel-javaagent.jar` file is the automatic OpenTelemetry instrumentation that will emit spans from the app.
 No code changes are necessary.

 The `otel.` resources set up the service name, environment, and destination to send the spans.

+Splunk Observability Cloud has a `Getting Data In` Wizard to guide through instrumentation setup.

 Splunk's OpenTelmetry autoinstrumentation for Java is here: https://github.com/signalfx/splunk-otel-java